jslint-org/jslint/README.md

 - tests - inline remaining causal-regressions from test.js into jslint.js
 - tests - validate inline-multi-causes are sorted.
 - website - replace links `branch.xxx` with `branch-xxx`.

-## v2021.5.27
-- ci - fix expectedWarningCode not being validated.
-- ci - in windows, disable git-autocrlf.
-- deadcode - replace with assertion-check in function are_similar() - "if (a === b) { return true }".
-- deadcode - replace with assertion-check in function are_similar() superseded by id-check - "if (Array.isArray(b)) { return false; }".
-- deadcode - replace with assertion-check in function are_similar() superseded by is_weird() check - "if (a.arity === "function" && a.arity ===...c".
-- jslint - add directive `test_internal_error`.
-- jslint - add directive `unordered` to tolerate unordered properties and params.
-- jslint - inline-document each warning with cause that can reproduce it - part 1.
-- style - refactor code moving infix-operators from post-position to pre-position in multiline statements.
-- website - add hotkey ctrl-enter to run jslint.

 # End